HewlettPackard/shs-docs/docs/portal/developer-portal/install/HPE_Slingshot_200Gbps_cxi_nic_system_install_upgrade_procedure.md

        **Note:** The `autoinstall_all_kernels=y` prefix in the command is specific to the DKMS image and does not apply to other images.

    **Note:** `autoinstall_all_kernels` instructs DKMS to attempt to build the kernel modules from SHS for all installed kernels.
-This is required for COS installations with Nvidia software, but it is recommended to avoid problems when building in a `chroot` environment.
+This is recommended to avoid problems when building in a `chroot` environment.

 7. Verify that DKMS successfully built the kernel modules.